IRS Offer In Compromise Agreement Payment Options

 Lump-sum offers are paid in five payments or less.
 You must submit all payments within five or fewer months after the offer is accepted.
 When you submit your application, you need to include 20% of your offer plus the application fee.

 2. Periodic Payments

-This is when you pay in monthly payments with a term as long as 24 months and as short as 6 months.
+This is when you pay in monthly payments with a term shorter than 24 months but longer than five months.
 When you apply, you should send your first monthly payment and the application fee.
 While you wait for the IRS to respond, make the monthly payments as suggested by your offer.
 Then, if the IRS accepts your offer, continue making the payments until you’ve paid the whole offer amount.
 If you fail to make payments, the IRS will reject your offer and provide you no appeal rights.

 When you send in your offer in compromise application, attach two checks made out to the United States Treasury.
 One check is for the initial payment, and the other is for the application fee.

 The payments you send with your application are nonrefundable.
 Therefore, if the IRS does not approve your OIC, then the IRS subtracts any payments made from your total balance.
 However, if money is tight, you do not want to “waste” those payments.
 To be on the safe side, make sure you fill out everything correctly and provide as much information as possible.